swiss-seismological-service/scrtdd/README.md

 ## 1. Multi-event relocation

 In this section we will explain how to relocate a set of existing events in offline mode: no interaction with the running system or database will take place.
-The relocated events will be stored in plain text files and can be used externally to SeisComP.
-Optionally, it is possible to import the relocated events back into the database.
+The relocated events will be stored in plain text files, so that they can be used externally to SeisComP or they can be stored back in the SeisComP datatabase if required.

+The multi-evet relocation consists in providing the input events to scrtdd, configure the clustering, cross-correlation and solver options and that's it.
+The configuration is an easy task since the default options should already provide sensible solutions, then the user can start experimenting.
+The input events involved in the relocation might come from differnt sources: a SeisComP database, either in the same machine or a remote one, they can be in a xml file (in this case the inventory is required too), or they can be in a `scrtdd` specific format (a csv file triplet discussed next).

 ### 1.1 Dumping the candidate events to files